This article has been updated for 2019

 Officially you should allow up to two years for this process to complete although in reality it can happen much sooner depending on a number of factors such as points score and occupation.

-Prior to 1st July 2017 potential candidates could emigrate to Australia at up to 50 years of age.
-As part of the Australian Governments mandate the current administration have made some deep and sweeping changes to the Immigration program.
 The most recent set of changes came into force on the 1st July 2017 and reduced the maximum age for immigrating to Australia on the Skilled Migration 189, 190 and 489 streams to 45 years of age where it was previously 50.

 45 years old is the cut off point for the 190 Permanent Residency visa class.